 Breastfeeding twins has many advantages for both the mother and baby.

-Breastfeeding twins can seem overwhelming to a new mom, but thousands of new mother successfully breastfed their twins every day.
+Breastfeeding twins can seem overwhelming to a new mom, but thousands of new mothers successfully breastfed their twins every day.

 These tips will help you to be successful from day one.